Home » Blog » December 2025 Class Notes

 December 2025 Class Notes

 On Nov.
-20-23, Alice Hammel (C ’87, ’99) received the Virginia Music Educators Association Lifetime Achievement Award for her outstanding work in the Commonwealth, nationally and internationally.
+20-23, Alice Hammel (C ’87, ’99) attended the Virginia Music Educators Association where she received the Lifetime Achievement Award for her outstanding work in the Commonwealth, nationally and internationally.

 On Nov.
-21, Chris Yohn (C ’87) released his book, “Liberty’s Land,” which recounts the true story of the American Revolution on the West Branch of the Susquehanna River and their contributions to American independence.
+21, Chris Yohn (C ’87) released his book entitled “Liberty’s Land,” which recounts the true story of the American Revolution on the West Branch of the Susquehanna River and their contributions to American independence.
 (Pictured right)

-Alexander Serio (C ’09) was appointed interim executive director of the nonprofit organization Juneau Jazz & Classics in Juneau, Alaska.
+Alexander Serio (C ’09) is the appointed interim executive director of the nonprofit organization Juneau Jazz & Classics in Juneau, Alaska.

 Mackenzie Enterline (AS ’18, HP ’19) was awarded the Virginia Athletic Trainers’ Association Secondary Athletic Trainer of the Year.

 On Nov.
 13, Michael C. Kennedy (C ’18) was sworn in as an attorney to the California State Bar after successfully passing the California State Bar Exam.
-Upon his licensure to practice law in the State of California, Michael was promoted from the position of Law Clerk to that of Associate Attorney at the law firm of Hanna, Brophy, MacLean, McAleer & Jensen, LLP.
+Upon his licensure to practice law in the State of California, Michael was promoted from the position of law clerk to attorney at the law firm of Hanna, Brophy, MacLean, McAleer & Jensen, LLP.

 Brody Grant (C ’21) performed in a staged reading of the new play The Innumerable Ponies of Malachy Moore with the LAByrinth Theater Company at The Public Theater in New York City, New York.